Continuous or discrete variable: Continuous variable

 Methods of calculus are often used in problems in which the variables are continuous, for example in continuous optimization problems.

 In statistical theory, the probability distributions of continuous variables can be expressed in terms of probability density functions.

 In continuous-time dynamics, the variable time is treated as continuous, and the equation describing the evolution of some variable over time is a differential equation.
-The instantaneous rate of change is a well-defined concept.
+The instantaneous rate of change is a well-defined concept that takes the ratio of the change in the dependent variable to the independent variable at a specific instant.